isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-12-22-post-Historic Performances Buoy Team Singapore At The 27th SEA Games.md

 Team Singapore inspires our nation’s athletic talents to continually evolve the level of elite sports in Singapore, while galvanising and connecting the community in support of their sporting endeavours.

-For further information on Team Singapore, please visit [www.teamsingapore.com.sg](www.teamsingapore.com.sg) and [www.ourteamsg.com](www.ourteamsg.com)
+For further information on Team Singapore, please visit [Team Singapore](http://www.teamsingapore.com.sg/) and [ourteamsg.com](http://www.ourteamsg.com/) <br>

-Follow Team Singapore's action on Facebook at [www.facebook.com/TeamSG](www.facebook.com/TeamSG) and #ourteamsg on Instagram.
+Follow Team Singapore's action on Facebook at [facebook.com/TeamSG](http://www.facebook.com/TeamSG) and #ourteamsg on Instagram.